emin2010dan/Psychohistory-in-the-Age-of-AI/README.md

 This project began with a question: in an age when artificial intelligence is entering human society at such speed, can a genuine science of understanding societies be built?
 And if so, which AI can best formulate which part of that science?

-The same foundational ideas were presented to twelve different AI systems: ChatGPT, Claude, Gemini, Grok, DeepSeek, Meta AI, Qwen, Kimi, MiniMax, Replit, Copilot, and Z.ai.
+The same foundational ideas were presented to twelve different AI systems: ChatGPT, Claude, Gemini, Grok, DeepSeek, Meta AI, Qwen, Kimi, MiniMax, Replit, Copilot, and Z.ai (and later Mistral).
 Each was given the same framework — historical patterns, wave analysis, cultural code, motivation and hope parameters.
 Each modeled that framework from its own perspective, expressed it in its own formulas, and constructed its own mathematical architecture.

 The result: twelve articles, twelve different approaches, and the first genuine drafts of psychohistory as a science.